Blake Snell and Dodgers agree to $182 million, 5-year contract, AP source says

 The two-time Cy Young Award winner broke the news personally by posting a photo of himself on social media in a Dodgers uniform — No. 7.

-Snell would join two-way superstar Shohei Ohtani in a star-studded rotation, giving the Dodgers the first mega deal of this offseason following Ohtani's $700 million, 10-year contract last winter.
+Snell would join two-way superstar Shohei Ohtani and fellow Japanese right-hander Yoshinobu Yamamoto atop Los Angeles' rotation, giving the Dodgers the first mega deal of this offseason following Ohtani's $700 million, 10-year contract and Yamamoto's $325 million, 12-year deal last winter.

-Ohtani didn't pitch this year while recovering from elbow surgery.
-He won his third MVP award, first in the National League, following a huge season at the plate exclusively as a designated hitter.
+Ohtani didn't pitch this year while recovering from right elbow surgery but is expected back on the mound in 2025.
+He won his third MVP award — first in the National League — following a huge season at the plate exclusively as a designated hitter.

+Yamamoto went 7-2 with a 3.00 ERA in 18 starts as a rookie, then won twice in four October outings.

-Down to three healthy starting pitchers in the postseason, Los Angeles overcame a string of injuries to its projected rotation in winning its second World Series title in five years.
+Down to three healthy starting pitchers during the postseason, Los Angeles overcame a string of injuries to its projected rotation in winning the franchise's second World Series title in five years.

-Right-handers Jack Flaherty and Walker Buehler then became free agents this fall, creating more holes for the Dodgers' staff.
-But the addition of Snell would fill a big one at the top with a legitimate ace.
+Right-handers Jack Flaherty and Walker Buehler then became free agents this fall, creating more voids on the staff.
+But the addition of Snell would fill a large one at the top with a legitimate ace.

 Snell's $36.4 million average salary would rank as the fifth-highest among active deals next year behind Ohtani ($70 million), Philadelphia pitcher Zack Wheeler ($42 million), New York Yankees outfielder Aaron Judge ($40 million) and Texas pitcher Jacob deGrom ($37 million).
 Among expired contracts, it also was exceeded by pitchers Max Scherzer and Justin Verlander (both $43.33 million) under deals they agreed to with the New York Mets.

-Earlier this month, Snell opted out of his contract with San Francisco to become a free agent for the second consecutive offseason after injuries hindered his lone year with the Giants.
+Earlier this month, Snell opted out of his deal with San Francisco to become a free agent for the second consecutive offseason after he was slowed by injuries during his lone year with the Giants.

 The left-hander agreed in March to a $62 million, two-year contract that included a $17 million signing bonus payable on Jan.
 15, 2026, a $15 million salary for 2024 and a $30 million salary for 2025, of which $15 million would have been deferred and payable on July 1, 2027.